 Marla coaches entrepreneurs and corporate employees on how to connect deeper into the path of their own soul.
 Marla creates and teaches healing wellness workshops in New York City and around the world for corporate events, private functions and parties and retreats.

-Marla has been featured in The New York Times, The Wall Street Journal, Fox News, Boston media, Jackson Hole media and numerous beauty industry publications.
+Marla has been featured in The New York Times, The Wall Street Journal, Fox News, Boston media, Jackson Hole media and numerous other mass media and beauty industry outlets.
 She has been a guest lecturer at universities around the U.S.

 Marla's credentials include a B.A. in English/Journalism from the University of New Hampshire in 1987.
 Marla shares with students her extensive background in product and business marketing, market research, social media and manufacturer consulting.
 As a Market Research Analyst for the leading market research company now known as Forrester Research, she guided product development with such Fortune 500 companies such as Hewlett-Packard, Canon, Xerox and IBM.
 She now combines her intuition with market research training to pinpoint upcoming trends and market opportunities for the beauty industry.

 Marla has more than 30 years of expertise in retail sales, business development, strategic planning, market research, product development and marketing as well as cosmetic formulation, aromatherapist and herbalist certifications.